cppdive/sum-of-array-elems/README.md

 ```

 ## Outro
-Thanks for viewingmy code and reading this.
+Thanks for viewing my code and reading this.
 _Pls, star my code :)_